The Financial Realities of Elder Care & Long-Term Care Insurance

-Seeks to provide a diversified option that balances assets that traditionally have higher growth potential with others that typically are more stable and/or tend not to move in lock-step.
+Seeks to provide a diversified option that balances assets that traditionally have higher growth potential with others that typically are more stable.

 As its name implies, the Balanced Fund is largely “balanced,” or allocated, between the two major types of investments: equities (stocks) and bonds (fixed income).

 The majority of this fund is invested in equities (stocks of companies) of a wide variety of corporations around the globe.
 Historically, over long periods of time, equities have tended to provide higher returns than other investments, such as bonds or money market funds.
 While there is no guarantee that this will be the case in the future, investment theory suggests that exposure to equities for a portion of a diversified investment portfolio is a key reason investors would select an option like this one.